|One or more sections on this page provide access to easy-read information - look out for this logo.|

 Victim Support accepts referrals from official and other organisations as well as self-referrals from individuals themselves, whether or not you want to report the crime to the police and regardless of when it happened.

-You can contact Victim Support as follows:-
+You can contact Victim Support:

 The Crimestoppers website has information on crime prevention and how to avoid becoming a victim of crime.